catataw/s2top/_docs/connectors.md

 # Connectors

-`ctop` comes with the below native connectors, enabled via the `--connector` option.
+`s2top` comes with the below native connectors, enabled via the `--connector` option.

 Default connector behavior can be changed by setting the relevant environment variables.